 We expect the enforcer to select from the processes with run[i]=1 those np which have the highest priority at each instant.
 The precise length of an instant will be considered later; obviously we want it to be as short as possible provided the overhead stays low.
-A typical situation which the scheduling algorithm might encounter in a two-processor system might involve four processes computing with various priorities, another four processes blocked for ordinary input-output operations, and two processes awaiting real-time interrupts.
-At one moment the system should be running two of the computing processes, at the next one of these and then a process activated because of the receipt of teletype input, and at the next two top priority real-time processes.
-See Figure 3.
+A typical situation which the scheduling algorithm might encounter in a two-processor system might involve four processes computing with various priorities, another four processes blocked for ordinary input/output operations, and two processes awaiting real-time interrupts.
+At one moment the system should be running two of the computing processes, at the next one of these and then a process activated because of the receipt of teletype input, and at the next two top-priority real-time processes.
+See figure 3.

 We now proceed to consider a possible implementation of the multiplexing philosophy just described.
-The idea is that the scheduler should not be aware of a process at all until it receives the wakeup signal, i.e. it should look only at processes on a list called the ready list.
-This list should be organized so as to make the selection of highest priority processes as natural as possible and to facilitate
+The idea behind this scheme is that the scheduler should not be aware of a process at all until it is woken up, i.e., it should look only at processes on a list called the ready list.
+This list should be organized so as to make the selection of highest priority processes as natural as possible and to facilitate the introduction of new processes.
+The former requirement can be very simply satisfied by keeping the process numbers of the ready processes in a table of consecutive registers in order of their priority.
+This arrangement is, however, extremely inconvenient when it comes to adding processes, since on the average half of the list will need to be moved for each addition.